Embedded Service

 Structured analysis with zone-level detail.
 Network maps.
 Chain coverage profiles.
 Actionable for distribution and territory planning.

-Service Lead: Tiaan Keyser, Herbst Intelligence
+Service Lead: Tiaan Keyser, Herbst Group

 What You Walk Away With